alex/recipes/cook/meat-pie.rst

 #.
 Put frying back back on heat.
 #.
 Cook until boiling (it will bubble).
 #.
 Cover the frying pan.
 #.
-Turn heat to low, cook for 45-60 minutes, stirring occassionally (every 10-15
+Turn heat to low, cook for 45-60 minutes, stirring occasionally (every 10-15
    minutes), should be thick and creamy.
 #.
 Stir in Worcestershire sauce (a couple of shakes), and taste.
 #.
 While cooking on low heat, make :doc:`/cook/mashed-potatoes`.